MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-started.md

 You can help your customers identify quality products that run reliably on Windows-based computers by testing your products and participating in the Windows Hardware Compatibility Program (for Windows 10), or the Windows Hardware Certification Program (for Windows 8/8.1 and older operating systems).

 These programs enable you to design, create, and test your product before you submit the final version through the Windows Hardware Dev Center dashboard.
-The dashboard supports hardware, Windows Store app, and desktop app development, and it replaces the Windows Quality Online Services (Winqual).
+The dashboard supports hardware, UWP app, and desktop app development, and it replaces the Windows Quality Online Services (Winqual).

 **Note**
 This guide assumes the following: